Saṁyutta Nikāya 47.8

 Seyyathāpi, bhikkhave, paṇḍito byatto kusalo sūdo rājānaṁ vā rājamahāmattaṁ vā nānaccayehi sūpehi paccupaṭṭhito assa—

-Suppose an astute, competent, skillful cook was to serve a ruler or their minister with an excessive variety of curries:
+Suppose an astute, competent, skillful cook was to serve a ruler or their chief minister with an extravagant variety of curries:

 ambilaggehipi, tittakaggehipi, kaṭukaggehipi, madhuraggehipi, khārikehipi, akhārikehipi, loṇikehipi, aloṇikehipi.